You are here

 Step One: Complete an Online Housing Application:

-The Housing Application will be available online from February 1, 2017 to March 3, 2017.
-Applications must be submitted by 4 PM on March 3, 2017 in order to participate in Room Draw.
+The Housing Application will be available online from February 1, 2018 at 8 AM to March 1, 2018.
+Applications must be submitted by 4 PM on March 1, 2018 in order to participate in Room Draw.
 Only current UMD Housing residents will be able to access the Housing Application.
 As part of the online Housing Application, you'll need to make a $200 Installment Payment by Credit Card.
 Cash or checks will not be accepted.
 Portions of the Installment Payment may be refundable -- see the housing contract for the conditions and schedule for refunds.

 Step Two: Form Roommate Groups:

-If there are other students you want to live with, you will be able to create a Roommate Group as part of the application.
+If there are other current on-campus students you want to live with, you will be able to create a Roommate Group as part of the application.
+Only students who submitted their application by March 1 are able to be a part of a roommate group.
 Any students you would like to live with must be a part of your roommate group.
 Each roommate group must have a Group Leader, who will create the group.
 To create the group, the leader will need to name the group and create a password.
 The group leader will need to share the group name and password with the students they want to be part of the roommate group so they can add themselves to the roommate group.
 Once your group is complete, you'll need to verify your group - this lets us know that your group is complete!

 It is important to consider which student should be the group leader, as that may affect eligibility for a certain round, as noted below.
 A current group leader can assign the leader position to another member of the group.